Dionid/davidshekunts_blog/content/blog/encyclopedia-domain-driven-design-light-what-is-it-and-why/index.md

 1. Need CRUD / Real-time?
 Then Firebase, Hasura or some kind of automatic generation library (like FeathersJS) is at your service.
 1. Do you need a module that will combine all this and turn all this mess into a specific product (for example, a distance learning platform)?
-Voooot here, then we will use `DDDL` to write high-quality and most flexible software.
+That is the best place to use `DDDL`.

-As you can see, the point-based application of the required technologies allows achieving the maximum result from each of them.
+As you can see, the **appropriate** usage of technologies allows achieving the maximum result from each of them.

 # What's next?